cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 Out[38]: False
 ```

-Since expressions involving comparison operators are evaluated and turned into either `True` or `False`, we can combine them with logical operators.
+Since expressions involving comparison operators are evaluated by the Python kernel and turned into either `True` or `False`, we can combine them with logical operators.
 Example:

 ```
 In [39]: 5 < 7 and ' ' <= '6'